Professional Development Products

 Neonatal Developmental Care Specialist Designation

-For more information on the Neonatal Developmental Care Specialist Designation and available resources, please visit this page.
+Visit the Neonatal Developmental Care Products page for more information and available resources, please visit this page.

 The Neonatal Developmental Care Specialist Designation offers clinicians with developmental care experience an opportunity to apply and assess their knowledge through the completion of a 100-item test.
 The test includes both cognitive assessment questions and scenario-based cases.
 Those passing the test are recognized with a certificate of completion.
 The intended audience for the specialist designation is all neonatal healthcare professionals, including, but not limited to, nurses and therapists.